-Unlike some villages, Bradley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bradley are a mix of both white- and blue-collar jobs.
-Overall, Bradley is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bradley who work in office and administrative support (12.95%), sales jobs (9.56%), and food service (8.91%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bradley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bradley is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Bradley who work in office and administrative support (11.98%), sales jobs (8.56%), and healthcare (7.77%).

 Bradley is a somewhat ethnically-diverse village.
 The people who call Bradley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bradley residents report their race to be White, followed by Black or African-American.
 Bradley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.47% of the village’s residents.
-Important ancestries of people in Bradley include German, Irish, French, Italian, and Polish.
+People of Hispanic or Latino origin account for 11.87% of the village’s residents.
+Important ancestries of people in Bradley include German, Irish, Polish, French, and Italian.

 The most common language spoken in Bradley is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.